LeaVerou/lea.verou.me/2023/eigensolutions/index.md

   - product
 ---

+## Creator tools are not Uber or Facebook

-In most product literature, the design process looks a bit like this:
+In product literature, the design process looks a bit like this:

 ![Pain point -> Use cases -> Ideas -> Solution](images/design-linear.png)

-This works great with the kinds of transactional processes (marketplaces, social media, search engines, etc) it tends to discuss, but can fall apart when designing creative tools (developer tools, no-code tools, design tools, languages, APIs etc.).
-There are fundamental differences[^0] between the two:
+This works great with the kinds of transactional processes (marketplaces, social media, search engines, etc) most product literature centers around, but can fall apart when designing creative tools (developer tools, no-code tools, design tools, languages, APIs etc.), as there are fundamental differences[^0] between the two:
-- In transactional processes, users have clearly defined goals, and the task is highly specialized (e.g. "Go to work", "Order takeout", "Find accommodation for my upcoming trip") and can often be modeled as a linear process
+- In **transactional processes**, users have clearly defined goals, and the task is highly specialized (e.g. *"Go to work"*, *"Order takeout"*, *"Find accommodation for my upcoming trip"*) and can often be modeled as a linear process.
-- In creator tools, use cases vary *wildly*, goals are neither linear, nor clearly defined, and may even change throughout the session
+- In **creator tools**, use cases vary *wildly*, goals are neither linear, nor clearly defined, and may even change throughout the session.

 Creator tools typically ship knowingly addressing only a percentage of their key use cases — otherwise they would never ship at all.
+It’s all about balancing UX, use case coverage, and design/implementation effort.

 [^0]: I’ve spent so long designing creator tools that I tended to assume my observations and learnings from my experience are universal.
 I first read about this distinction in Joe Mc Lean’s excellent post on [overfitting](https://bootcamp.uxdesign.cc/overfitting-and-the-problem-with-use-cases-337d9f4bf4d7), and it was a bit of an a-ha moment.

+### Evaluating creator tool UX: Floor and ceiling

-In [end-user programming](https://en.wikipedia.org/wiki/End-user_development) we talk about the **floor** and the **ceiling** of a tool:
+In [end-user programming](https://en.wikipedia.org/wiki/End-user_development) we talk about the *floor* and the *ceiling* of a tool:
 - The **floor** is the minimum level of knowledge users need to create something useful.
 - The **ceiling** refers to the extent of what can be created.

-I think that vocabulary actually generalizes nicely to all creator tools.
+I think that vocabulary generalizes more broadly to creator tools, and can be a useful UX metric.
 A few examples:
-- A programming language has an extremely high ceiling, but also a very high floor.
+- A **programming language** has an extremely high ceiling, but also a very high floor:
 You can use it to make anything, but it requires years of training.
-- A spreadsheet has a medium floor and a medium ceiling.
+- A **spreadsheet** has a medium floor and a medium ceiling:
 It requires some training, but not much, and it can make a wide variety of things, but not everything.
-- Google Forms has a very low floor, but also a low ceiling.
+- A form builder like **Google Forms** has a very low floor, but also a low ceiling:
 Anyone can start using it with no training, but you can also only make a very specific kind of thing with it.

-A lot of product work in creator tools centers around either **reducing the floor, or increasing the ceiling**.
+A lot of product work in creator tools centers around either **reducing the floor, or increasing the ceiling** either of the tool as a whole, or of individual features.
 A product that combines a low floor with a high ceiling is the unicorn of low-code/no-code tools.

+### Evaluating use case coverage: The Use Case Backlog

-Especially in general-purpose creator tools, because use cases are so varied, they accumulate at a much faster rate than they can be addressed, especially in the beginning.
+In creator tools, use cases tend to accumulate at a much faster rate than they can be addressed, especially in the beginning.
+The more general the tool, the higher the rate of accumulation, since the pool of potential use cases it could cover is naturally larger.
 Therefore we end up with what I call a *"use case backlog"*: a list of use cases that are within scope, but we cannot yet address due to lack of resources, good solutions, or both.